-The Samsung Turkey Nougat roadmap, seen in the image here, has been pretty spot on and it doesn’t include a Galaxy Note 4 Nougat update.
-The roadmap takes us most of the way through the year.
+The Samsung Turkey Nougat roadmap, seen in the image here, was pretty spot on and it didn’t include a Galaxy Note 4 Nougat update.

 Nothing is confirmed but there’s a very good chance the Samsung Galaxy Note 4 will stay on the Android 6.0.1 Marshmallow update.